-- Personal supports at the education or training facility that are required by an individual regardless of the activity they are undertaking (eg. a support worker to help with getting around the campus and understanding some information). - Aids and equipment that are required by an individual regardless of the activity they are undertaking (eg. personal communication devices). - Transport to and from an education or training facility for those unable to use public transport, as part of broader transport assistance a person would receive to address their mobility needs. - Specialised support and training for education or training staff related to the specific personal support needs of a student with disability, including development of specific behaviour management plans. - The coordination of your NDIS supports with the supports offered by the Higher Education and VET system.
+- Personal supports at the education or training facility that are required by an individual regardless of the activity they are undertaking (eg. a support worker or mentor to assist you with social situations or interactions on campus that you may find difficult). - Aids and equipment that are required by an individual regardless of the activity they are undertaking (eg. hearing aids, wheelchairs, personal communication devices). - Transport to and from an education or training facility for those unable to use public transport, as part of broader transport assistance a person would receive to address their mobility needs. - Specialised support and training for education or training staff related to the specific personal support needs of a student with disability, including development of specific behaviour management plans. - The coordination of your NDIS supports with the supports offered by the Higher Education and VET system.